uzerpllp/uzerp-website/content/blog/management_information.md

 banner: "img/banners/rawpixel-983726-unsplash.jpg"
 ---

-uzERP Management Information can be provided in anumber of ways.
+uzERP Management Information can be provided in a number of ways.

 ## Online information from within the system